 Canada Silver Cobalt Works Inc. is a junior natural resource company whose business is to seek out exploration opportunities with a focus on the Castle Silver Mine property in Haultain and Nicol Townships, Ontario.
 Operations are conducted either directly or through consulting agreements with third-parties.
 The Company finances its properties by way of equity or debt financing or by way of joint ventures.
-Additional information is provided in the Company's audited consolidated financial statements for the year ended December 31, 2020.
+Additional information is provided in the Company's audited consolidated financial statements for the year ended December 31, 2020, and the Company's unaudited interim condensed consolidated financial statements for the three months ended March 31, 2021.
 This document is available on SEDAR at www.sedar.com.